epomatti/typescript-boilerplate/README.md

 npm install
 npm run dev
 ```

+If you prefer you can also [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) this repository.

 Update `package.json` with your project information and remove the sample code under the `src` folder.